AudTheCodeWitch/AudTheCodeWitch/README.md

 ❓ My name is pronounced “Odd-ra.”
 You can call me Aud.
 My pronouns are “she/her.”

-🔭 I currently work on the Payments team at [Dutchie](https://dutchie.com).
+🔭 I am a Senior Software Engineer looking for her next role.
+Recently, I worked on the Retail Payments team at [Dutchie](https://dutchie.com).

-🌱 My main learning focus at the moment is C# and .NET.
+🌱 My main learning focus at the moment is PostgreSQL.

 🐛 I'm a book worm!
 [Here's what I'm reading now](https://app.thestorygraph.com/profile/audthecodewitch).